 The World's Premier Museum Collection Management System

-KE Software's Electronic Museum management system, EMu, is a collections management system for all museums, from the small to the very large.
+EMu, the Electronic Museum management system, is a collections management system for all museums, from the small to the very large.

 Engineered to manage all types of collections, EMu is suited to: